gonzalosilvera/data-science/MercadoLibre web scraping/README.md

 # MercadoLibre web scraping
-This project involves scraping real estate listings from MercadoLibre to extract property data such as titles, prices, and locations.
-It was created with pandas and BeautifulSoup.
+This project was created with Openpyxl, Pandas and BeautifulSoup.

+### Description
+The objective of this project is collecting real estate data from the e-commerce site MercadoLibre.